lemonstand/lemonsync-js/README.md

 $ 🍋  npm -v
 ```

-Now you can install LemonSync:
+With npm you can now install LemonSync:
 ```
 $ 🍋  [sudo] npm install lemonsync -g
 ```